Trajectory Analysis Handbook

 Manual de Analisis de Trayectorias [PDF, 3.9 MB]: In Spanish, published in 2002*.

-Order a Copy: We're sorry, but bound copies of the handbook are not available at this time.
+Order a Copy: We're sorry, but bound copies of the handbook are no longer being produced.

 Questions and Answers: Spill Trajectory Analysis [PDF, 260.3 KB]: This report provides a technical explanation of spill trajectory analysis and how it differs from oil spill trajectory modeling.